jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Imagine these guys as Linus Tech Tips venturing out into Main Street to liberate people from the Matrix.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
 Soon, they'll live to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
 As majicians they'll make modern cyborgs to work inside the era of mass-collarboration.
 Because of these people Main Street will earn more money, save more time, and be free to live happy lives once again.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
-_An ideallized view of mass collaboration.
+_An ideallized view of mass-collaboration.
 No antagonists or extras, just protagonists and player gods._

 I want to write all this.
 But I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"